josephikim/technical-interview-notes/SystemDesign/DistributedSystem.md

 1. Distributed systems can be made up of any machine capable of connecting to a network, having local memory, and communicating by passing messages.
 2. By spreading out requests and workloads, distributed systems can support far more requests and compute jobs than a standard single system.
-3. You can create your own lightning-fast distributed system by interconnecting StackPath’s edge computing containers and virtual machines.
+3. You can create your own lightning-fast distributed system by interconnecting edge computing containers and virtual machines.